Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities

 \section{Location and Routing Models}

-Decisions on distribution center (DC) \citep{dastgoshade2022social,emu2021validating,soria2021proposal,srivastava2021strengthening} and vaccination center (VC) locations\citep{bertsimas2022locate,bravo2022optimal,cabezas2021two,leithauser2021quantifying,lim2016coverage,lusiantoro2022locational,polo2015location,kumar2022optimal,luo2023service,zhang2022mass} are important for vaccine supply-demand matching in the context of Covid-19.
+Decisions on distribution center (DC) \citep{dastgoshade2022social,emu2021validating,soria2021proposal,srivastava2021strengthening} and vaccination center (VC) locations \citep{bertsimas2022locate,bravo2022optimal,cabezas2021two,leithauser2021quantifying,lim2016coverage,lusiantoro2022locational,polo2015location,kumar2022optimal,luo2023service,zhang2022mass} are important for vaccine supply-demand matching in the context of COVID-19.
 Models are based on demand, distance, coverage, priority, required service levels, and fairness.
 A recent article considers locating waste disposal center \citep{cao2023digital}.
-In this section we present COVID-19 works that focus on a variant of the assignment type (Section \S \ref{subsection:FLP}) or coverage type (Section \S \ref{subsection:coverage}) facility location models.
-In the formulations used in this section, VC is the facility and population site (PS) is the demand.
-Similar formulations can be used for the case where DC is the facility and VC is the demand.
-We present vehicle routing in Section \S \ref{sec: vehicle routing}.
+In this section, we present studies that focus on a variant of the assignment type (Section \S \ref{subsection:FLP}) or coverage type (Section \S \ref{subsection:coverage}) facility location models.
+In the formulations used in this section, vaccination center (VC) is the facility and population site (PS) is the demand source.
+Similar formulations can be used for the case where distribution center (DC) is the facility and vaccination center (VC) is the demand source.
+We present vehicle routing in Appendix \S \ref{sec: vehicle routing}.